Transdisciplinary Research Awards

 Image

-Improving the flexibility of the U.S. hydropower fleet and enhance electric grid reliability
+Improving the flexibility of the U.S. hydropower fleet and enhanced electric grid reliability

 The U.S. Department of Energy today announced $8 million in funding to support projects that will improve the flexibility of the U.S. hydropower fleet and enhance electric grid reliability.